Coronavirus disease 2019 (COVID-19) vaccine

 • Find a COVID-19 vaccine near you.

-• If you fill out a form to get the vaccine, you may be asked for your insurer’s group number.
+• If you fill out a form to get the vaccine, you might be asked for your insurer’s group number.
 If you have Part B, leave this field blank or write “N/A.” If you have trouble with the form, talk with your vaccine provider.

 Getting the COVID-19 vaccine in your home